szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 7 - MDI/swingMDI.md

 Can control whether the scrollbars will be displayed for vertical or horizontal, you can set them to not be displayed.

+If you set the values to **true**, it will disable the scrollbars being displayed on that axis, no matter how small you make the viewport

 - getScrollableUnitIncrement(...)

 Controls how far you scroll for each mouse click on the arrow.